Santiago8888/go-intro/go-adventure/docs.md

 	- Create Routes based on JSON (Done).
 	- Add dynamic routes for JSON keys (Done).

-5. Style the HTML. ()
+5. Style the HTML.
+(Done)
-	- Parse JSON based on HTML. ()
+	- Parse JSON and print on HTML.
+(Done)
-	- Add title, body & options as in console. ()
+	- Add title, body & options as in console.
+(Done)
-	- Print complete body for each location. ()
+	- Print complete body for each location.
+(Done)

 6. Custom Templates. ()
 	- Refactor content to serve HTML. ()